steharr/ms3-holiday-review/TESTING.md

 <img src="documents/testing/user-story-validation-so-1.png" alt="charts section of the site" width="400"/>

 2. *I want to create opportunities to generate revenue by promoting traffic to affiliate links accomodation booking sites*
 This story is satisfied on the **read_review** page of the site.
 A vibrant orange affiliate link button is visible below the heading of every review on the site.
 The button prompts the user towards booking a holiday for the location in the review on the affiliate's website.
-For the purpose of this assignment, a fake affiliate holiday booking website was created called "HolidayBook".
+For the purpose of this assignment, a fake affiliate holiday booking website logo was created called "HolidayBook".
 The logo was designed using [canva](https://www.canva.com/)
 <img src="documents/testing/user-story-validation-so-2.png" alt="affiliate logo visible on read review page" width="400"/>

 ### **Remaining Unfixed Bugs**